There Are Mixed Signals on the Chart for Genius Brands International Inc. (GNUS)

 Sponsored

-Additionally, it is important to take into account GNUS stock ratios, including its price-to-sales ratio, which is 4.40 for the last tewlve months.GNUS’s price to book ratio for the most recent quarter was 1.72, resulting in an 2.08 price to cash per share for the period.
+As well, it is important to consider GNUS stock ratios such as price-to-sales, which is currently 4.52.GNUS’s price to book ratio for the most recent quarter was 1.72, resulting in an 2.13 price to cash per share for the period.

 How does Genius Brands International Inc. (GNUS) stock rate among analysts?
 Buy, sell, or hold?